What is a Web Developer Portfolio?

 How to Start Building a Web Developer Portfolio?

-- What is the purpose of your portfolio? - Do you plan to use this portfolio solely to apply to jobs, to have a place online to post blogs, or to begin web development?
+- What is your portfolio for? - Do you plan to use this portfolio solely to apply to jobs, to have a place online to post blogs, or to begin web development?

-- How do you best describe your (desired) role? - Are you a front end, back end, full stack, or software developer?
+- What is your desired role? - Are you a front end, back end, full stack, software developer , or web developer?

 Tip: